AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 If you are looking for the Real-time destination configuration, [look here](magnite-streaming.md)

-### **The Magnite-Streaming Daily Destination**
+### **The Magnite-Streaming: Batch Destination**

 This destination allows Magnite clients to deliver Adobe CDP audiences in batch, at a daily cadence to Magnite Streaming to create segments used for advertising targeting and activation.
 Post-processing, segments are available for targeting deals created in Magnite.

 All Magnite integrations require at least the Daily/Batch destination to be setup.
-If you want/need to setup a Realtime destination, see [this doc](magnite-streaming.md).
-Please reach out to your account manager for more info regarding the Realtime destination
+If you want/need to setup a Real-time destination, see [this doc](magnite-streaming.md).
+Please reach out to your account manager for more info regarding the Real-time destination

 ###